dotnet/iot/src/devices/Ht1632/README.md

 ### Send data

-4-bit RAM, one byte corresponds to one address.
+HT1632 has 4-bit RAM, one byte corresponds to one address.
 Only lower 4 bits are valid.

 ```csharp
 var data = new byte[24 * 16 / 4];